 We maintain an employee stock purchase plan, or ESPP, that allows eligible employees to purchase our common stock at a discount, subject to applicable limits as set forth in the ESPP, through payroll deductions of up to 20% of their eligible compensation.
-During 2014, Dr. Carlson purchased 1,256 shares of our common stock pursuant to the ESPP.
+All of our employees participate in the ESPP on the same terms and conditions.